GabrielSwai/Surrogate-Language-Aligner/README.md

 - Detecting individual surrogate note onsets
 - Classifying detected notes as high or low
 - Tokenizing the Kinande phrase into word-level units
-- Parsing word-level tone patterns (e.g. `L-H L-L`)
+- Parsing word-level tone patterns (e.g. `Talindá háke` → `L-L-H H-L`)
 - Aligning the Kinande tone patterns with the detected surrogate tones
 - Flagging mismatches between spoken and surrogate tone patterns
-- Exporting the alignment to a Praat TextGrid
-- Adding the alignment to ELAN
+- Adding the alignment back to ELAN

 ## ❌ What This Project Does Not Do